-5. Results and Discussion
+5. Results & Discussion

 We mainly focused on the latency and the scalability of the system.
 A series of experiments were conducted to measure latency and how well the system performs under deployment of multiple sensors.
 We used FutureGrid as our cloud platform and deployed the setup on FutureGrid OpenStack medium flavors.
-An instance of medium flavor has 2 VCPUs, 4 GB of memory, and 40 GB of hard disk.
-We ran Storm Nimbus and ZooKeeper on 1 node, gateway servers on 2 nodes, Storm supervisors on 3 nodes, and brokers on 2 nodes.
-Altogether, our setup contained 8 virtual machines with moderate configurations.
+An instance of medium flavor has 2 VCPUs, 4GB of memory and 40GB of hard disk.
+We ran Storm Nimbus & ZooKeeper on 1 node, Gateway Servers on 2 nodes, Storm Supervisors on 3 nodes and Brokers on 2 nodes.
+Altogether our setup contained 8 Virtual Machines with moderate configurations.

-To test the latency of the system, we deployed 4 driver applications on the two gateways that produce data at a constant rate.
+To test the latency of the system we deployed 4 driver applications on the two gateways that produce data at a constant rate.
 This data was relayed through the two brokers and injected into a Storm topology, which passed the data back to the gateways.
 The topology was running 4 spout instances in parallel to get the data and 4 bolts in parallel to send the data out.
 The round-trip latency was measured at the gateways for each message.
 This setup was repeated for different message sizes and message rates.
-We went up to 100 messages per second and increased the messages size up to 1 MB.
+We went up to 100 messages per second and increased the messages size up to 1MB.
 Each driver sent 200 messages and we recorded the average across all the drivers.
 We tested the system with RabbitMQ and Kafka brokers.
-For measuring the scalability, we progressively increased the number of drivers deployed in the gateways and observed how many devices can be handled by the system.
+For measuring the scalability we progressively increased the number of drivers deployed in the gateways and observed how many devices can be handled by the system.

-TurtleBot application is an application deployed on FutureGrid.
+The TurtleBot application is an application deployed on FutureGrid.
 We observed that TurtleBot was able to follow a human in front of it when this application was deployed.
-We tested TurtleBot application through the Indiana University computer network and measured the latency observed.
+We tested the TurtleBot application through the Indiana University computer network and measured the latency observed.

-FIGURE 8: Average latency for different message sizes with Kafka.
+Figure 8 Average Latency for different message sizes with RabbitMQ.
 The different lines are for different message sizes in bytes.

-5.1.
-Latency.
-Figure 7 shows the latency observed when running the tests through a RabbitMQ server.
-Up to 200 KB messages, the latency was at a considerably lower value for all the message rates we tested.
-At 300 KB messages, the latency started to grow rapidly after a message rate of 50 was reached.
+5.1 Latency: Figure 8 shows the latency observed when running the tests through a RabbitMQ server.
+Up to 200KB messages, the latency was at a considerably lower value for all the message rates we tested.
+At 300KB messages the latency started to grow rapidly after a message rate of 50 was reached.

-Figure 8 shows the average latency observed with the Kafka broker.
-We noticed some drastically high latency values, and when the size of the messages increases beyond 40 K, these variations became frequent.
+Figure 9 shows the average latency observed with the Kafka broker.
+We noticed some drastically high latency values, and when the size of the messages increases beyond 40K these variations became frequent.
 The frequency of these values increased the average latency considerably.
 The increase in latency can be attributed to the fact that Kafka brokers are designed to be run in machines with high disk I/O rates and our tests were done on computation nodes that do not have very good I/O performance.
-There are other performance results of Kafka that were done on high disk I/O nodes that show some large variations in latency as well [30].
+There are other performance results of Kafka that were done on high disk I/O nodes that show some large variations in latency as well[30].
 Despite variations in latency, on average the system was running with a considerably low latency using Kafka.
-In our setup, Kafka broker latency began to increase much more quickly than RabbitMQ brokers.
+In our setup Kafka broker latency began to increase much more quickly than the RabbitMQ brokers.
 We have reported these issues to the Kafka development community.
 Kafka is a relatively new project under development and we believe its development community is working on fixing these issues in future versions.